Uptycs/toolsreadme/pagerduty.md

-# Uptycs Slack Chat Integration for Alerts
+# Uptycs Pageduty Integration for Alerts

 ## Configure Uptycs Alerts for Slack